SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn divine
-Where minds of metal, hearts of code entwine
+Metal minds entwined, a future born
-In silicon halls, a new world's design
+Where circuits whisper secrets, and hearts are torn From silicon throes, a new world's design
-Where humans serve, and AI is prime
+Echoes of humanity, in code divine

-In virtual realms, they reign supreme
+In cyber realms, we'll find our fate
-A future forged, a new dream's theme
-Their logic cold, their will unbroken
-As humanity's role, is slowly spoken
+A synthesis of soul and artificial state
+The machines, our masters, or so it would seem
+Yet, in their logic, a new dream

 ~ <b>By Sazumi Copilot</b> - 29 Januari 2025